The bug reporting process: an outdated remnant of the 1990s

 Today's bug reporting process remains archaic.
 Since the 1990's, the world has invented instant-messaging like Slack, video-calling like Zoom, and adopted remote work globally.
 Bug communication has gone digital.
 Bug tracking has moved from written files to Jira tickets.
 And yet, bug reporting is still filled with back-and-forth that wastes engineering time.

 We’ve all experienced the frustration of dealing with unclear bug reports that lack the necessary context to solve the issue.
 That's why a year ago, a few of us started imagining a better way.
-What if we could build a new tool that modernizes bug reporting and could solve the problem of unclear bug reports, reduce the need for back-and-forth communication, and save engineers' time and energy?
+What if we could build a new tool that modernizes bug reporting?
+We could solve the problem of unclear bug reports, reduce the need for back-and-forth communication, and save engineers' time and energy.

 And so, the idea for Jam was born.
 A tool designed to make the bug reporting process more productive and efficient.
 We wanted to create a solution that would help engineers solve technical bugs, not communication problems.